-Thank you for your patience and understanding as we make adjustments to the formats of our courses and services in response to this evolving situation.
+Thank you for your patience and understanding as we make adjustments in response to this evolving situation.

 Western values the health and safety of our students, and is committed to supporting you in this changing environment.
-The best way to prevent infection is to avoid being exposed to this virus.
 Find out how to protect yourself from COVID-19.

-Summer and Fall course schedules will reflect classes with face-to-face options, as well as the online and alternative formats.
+Fall course schedules reflect classes with face-to-face options, as well as online and alternative formats.
 You are encouraged to connect with your Admissions Coach or College Advisor, by email or phone, to create a schedule that works best for you.
 Not sure who your coach or advisor is?
 Just email email@example.com and we’ll get you connected.

 Our admissions process has only minor changes at this time.
-We are waiving the $30 application fee and some testing requirements.
 Your Admissions Coach will work with you on the details once you have submitted your application.

-Registration can take place online.
-Once you’ve completed the admissions process and are accepted to your program, your coach or advisor will walk you through the process one-on-one, or provide you with detailed instructions on how to build your schedule from the comfort of your own home.
+Registration may take place online with in-person options.
+Once you’ve completed the admissions process and are accepted to your program, your coach or advisor will walk you through the process one-on-one, or provide you with detailed instructions on how to build your schedule.
 Check out our Registration Resources for more information on setting up your student accounts, getting your books, and applying for financial aid.

-Beginning Monday, March 22, many of our support services will be available in person and in alternative formats.
+Our support services are currently available in person and in alternative formats.
 From advising to financial aid assistance, tutoring, and counseling, we will continue using online, email, and video conferencing technology to connect with you for any needs you may have.
 If you are coming on campus for in-person services, you are encouraged to call ahead and make an appointment.